dafer45/TBTK/doc/Manual.md

 		) + HC;
 	}

-	//Construct model.
-	model.construct();
+	//Construct a linearized basis for the Model. model.construct();
 ```

-For pedagogical reasons we here went through the process of converting the analytical Hamiltonian to a numerical @link TBTK::Model Model@endlink in quite some detail.
+The conversion from the analytic Hamiltonian to the numeric @link TBTK::Model Model@endlink was here done in quite some detail.
-However, with a small amount of experience the second table can be read of immediately from the Hamiltonian, cutting down the work significantly.
+However, with a bit of experience it is possible to read of the @link HoppingAmplitudes HoppingAmplitude@endlink parameters immediately from the Hamiltonian without having to write down any tables.

-A key advice is to utilize the Hermitian conjugate to their maximum like we did above.
+We finish this example with an advice to always utilize the Hermitian conjugate to its maximum as we did above.
-Note in particular that we used this to only have \f$x+1\f$ and \f$y+1\f$ in one position for the indices, respectively (and no \f$x-1\f$ or \f$y-1\f$).
+Note in particular that we used this to only have \f$x+1\f$ and \f$y+1\f$ in the to-@link Indices Index@endlink (and there are no \f$x-1\f$ or \f$y-1\f$).
+In short, only forward hopping terms are explicit.
-Doing so reduces the number of lines of code, improves readability, simplifies maintainance, and consequently reduces the chance of introducing errors.
+This improves readability and reduces the chance of introducing errors.

 # Advanced: Using IndexFilters to construct a Model {#AdvancedUsingIndexFiltersToConstructAModel}
 While the already introduced concepts significantly simplifies the modeling of complex geometries, TBTK provides further ways to simplify the modeling stage.